hunter-koppen/resourceScheduler/README.md

 [link to GitHub issues]

 ## To do
-- Close/Open groups
-- Nested groups
 - Background items
+- Nested groups collapse function

 Later:
 - Better hovers